 One important step in the security process is to make sure you're browsing on secured sites only.
 Sites that are not secured cannot protect the information that you send them, meaning that your personal information, like credit card numbers or addresses, could be leaking through cracks in the site and landing in the laps of identity thieves.
 Basic methods for browsing security include checking for the https mark in the address bar and checking for the locked symbol in your browser window, but we can also teach you some more advanced tricks.
 What does the HTTPS mean exactly?
 Look here.

 It's one thing to be careful what you send, but you also have to be careful what you bring back into your computer as well when you venture onto the internet.
 Downloaded files can contain all sorts of nasty surprises, from malicious viruses to spyware to worms to Trojan horses.
 A good internet security suite will protect you from casual attacks, but only knowledge can keep you truly safe from some of the e-pollution floating around out there.
 We can give you that information.
 Browse the navigation bar to choose an article and start learning.
 To find out more about protecting yourself or how you can get any stolen information changed, contact a legal team for advice.
-Maxwell Heights dental clinic is the perfect example of a company whose security was breached and clients information was potentially at risk.
+The website for Physio Plus Health Group is the perfect example of a company whose security was breached and clients information was potentially at risk.
 Luckily, their office took the right safety measures to ensure that did not happen.